sst/guide/_chapters/code-splitting-in-create-react-app.md

 ![Create React App Code Splitting build screenshot]({{ site.url }}/assets/create-react-app-code-splitting-build.png)

 Each of those `.chunk.js` files are the different dynamic `import()` calls that we have.
+Of course, our app is quite small and the various parts that are split up are not significant at all.
+However, if the page that we use to edit our note included a rich text editor; you can imagine how that would grow in size.
+And it would unfortunately affect the initial load time of our app.

-And if we deploy our app using `npm run deploy`; you can see the browser load the different chunks on-demand as we browse around.
+Now if we deploy our app using `npm run deploy`; you can see the browser load the different chunks on-demand as we browse around.

 ![Create React App loading Code Splitting screenshot]({{ site.url }}/assets/create-react-app-loading-code-splitting.png)